threema-ch/threema-web/README.md

 Threema Web is written using [TypeScript](https://www.typescriptlang.org/) and [AngularJS 1](https://www.angularjs.org/).
 Dependencies are managed with [npm](https://www.npmjs.com/).
-You currently need Node.js 8 or later to build Threema Web.
+You currently need Node.js 12 to build Threema Web.
 (Note that Node.js is only a build dependency, the result is plain old client-side JavaScript.)

 Install development dependencies: